Abhijeet29102004/Hate_Speech/README.md

 # Hate Speech Detection using Transformers

 This project demonstrates hate speech detection in tweets using advanced NLP techniques and deep learning (PyTorch).
-The core model is a Transformer-based classifier inspired by the "Attention Is All You Need" paper.
+The core model is a Transformer-based classifier.

 ## Project Workflow